Gretchen Payne - Incumbant (current board member - running for a second term)

 I met my first Fjord horse in 2004 and got hooked.
 I have sense started a breeding program and have produced over 30 foals.
 I have 2 stallions Ironwood Lordalen and Kervan Farms Norik .
 I own

-As a NFHR lifetime member and Norwegian Fjord horse owner/breeder for 25 years I would like your consideration for one of the open Board positions.
-I am entering a new chapter in my life as retirement is on the near horizon.
+I am a candidate for the BOD and would like your consideration.
+I am a NFHR lifetime member (2006) and Norwegian Fjord horse owner/breeder for 25 years.
+My husband and I moved back to MN from SC and purchased our farm in January 2020.
+I am entering a new chapter in my life as retirement is on the horizon.
 I would like to offer my 20+ years of project management experience to help the NFHR to achieve its goals and engage members of all disciplines and interests.
-To have the Board of Directors (BOD) develop strategies and approaches to promote the breed, increase public awareness, showcase the versatility of the breed, resurrect our evaluation program, and to encourage breed shows.
+To have the BOD develop strategies and approaches to promote the breed, increase public awareness, showcase the versatility of the breed, resurrect our evaluation program, and to encourage breed shows.

 After attending multiple BOD meetings this year, I would like to improve the BOD decision-making process and communications to the membership.
 I want to set the norm that all members are treated with respect.
-Continue the practice of seeking membership input and expand it to hopefully include surveys or input groups.
-I would like to propose developing input groups (members with NFHR history, breeders, disciples, other interests, etc) that the BOD and committees can leverage for input.
+Continue the practice of seeking membership input and expand it to include input groups and surveys.
+I would like to propose developing input groups (members with NFHR history/experience, breeders, evaluators, competitors, draft, drivers, riders, etc.) that the BOD and committees can leverage for input.

-Here are some highlights of my involvement with the Norwegian Fjord breed and achievements:
+Here are highlights of my involvement with the Norwegian Fjord breed and other achievements:

-- I purchased my first Fjord in 1997
+- Purchased my first Fjord in 1997 and became a NFHR Life Member in 2006

-- I attended multiple horse shows at Blue Earth, MN with my kids and sister-in-law
+- Attended multiple horse shows at Blue Earth, MN with my kids and sister-in-law

 - Attended Fjord & Friends Fun Fest in Blowing Rock, NC